 1.1.
 Connect to the VM via RDP

 - You can connect to any VM via RDP.

 - These RDP connections will work regardless of the type of network adapter configuration, including the default Disconnected network adapter.

 - The RDP link provides a connection into the SIRIS device's virtual box host service and not directly into the VM itself.

 - If the virtual machine is rebooted, the RDP connection will not be lost.

-- Continue to back up the virtualized server while running a VM off of a Datto Siris device.
+- You can back up a virtualized server while running a VM off of a Datto appliance.

-- ShadowSnap will take a new base image of a local virtualization.
+- The Datto appliance will take a new base image of the local virtualization.

 - Make sure that the backups resume once the machine has been stabilized.